pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

     def register_dependents(conn, this_file_path, dependent_file_names):
         """
         Register a dependent file name with the pywbemcli dependent file api.
-        This insures that any change to a dependent file will cause the script to be recompiled.
+        This ensures that any change to a dependent file will cause the script to be recompiled.
         """
         if isinstance(dependent_file_names, six.string_types):